AbhijyYdv547/AbhijyYdv547/README.md

 ### About Me

-- Currently working on: Revamping the UI of NeuroNote — an AI-powered collaborative note-taking tool, and building my personal portfolio site
+- Currently working on: CodeSnipVault -> a web application for managing and sharing code snippets using Go and NextJS
 - Learning: DevOps, Golang, and Machine Learning
 - Open to collabs on: AI integrations, AI-first tools, and infra-heavy systems
 - Love geeking out about: Next.js, Docker, WebSockets, LLMs, Tiptap, and Prisma